manorrock/assistant/ROADMAP.md

 - [ ] Upgrade Node.js to 18.17+ for VSCode extension to fix npm engine compatibility warnings
 - [ ] Add repository field to package.json in VSCode extension
 - [ ] Bundle VSCode extension for better performance
+- [x] Add --no-banner to CLI
+- [x] Remove deprecated methods from Command
+- [x] Fix release workflow
+- [x] Refactor NetBeans plugin to use the CoreAssistant directly
+- [x] Add /llm reset which resets the LLM and the memory
+- [x] Refactor to move VSCode extension into `vscode/extension` directory
+- [x] Rework VSCode extension UI to make title not fixed, but rather part of the response area
+- [x] Add LICENSE file (VSCode extension)
+- [ ] Add a CLI wrapper script (and shell completions) for commong coding prompts
+- [ ] Refactor IntelliJ plugin to use the CoreAssistant directly
 - [ ] Add VSCode CLI to `vscode/cli` directory
 - [ ] Refactor Eclipse plugin to use the CoreAssistant directly
 - [ ] Add VSCodeTool